 Who Are We?

-Jornaleros Ministry is an Apostolate of social entrepreneurship that promotes the call to be Msissionary Disciples, living the Catholic Social Doctrine through acts of charity performed by young adults.
-This Apostolate aims for young adults to become protagonists in the Church and society!
-Living out with courage and enthusiasm their call to be Missionary Disciples.
+Jornaleros Ministry is an Apostolate of social entrepreneurship that promotes the call to be Msissionary Disciples, living the Catholic Social Doctrine through acts of charity performed by youth and young adults.

 Our mission statement is: "A Lifetime of Justice Starts with an Act of Charity".

 National and International Pastoral Juvenil Leaders are invited to participate in each of the four projects the Apostolate offers:

 Resources ¡Órale! - Weekly Theological Reflection to discover God's voice through music.
 You can meditate personally or in a group (free resource).

 Alternative Spring Break Week - During spring break, college-aged young adults are invited to carry out projects that help pre screened low-income, fixed budget people by providing minor repairs to their homes and beautifying projects.
 In the evenings, they participate in a theological reflection on our call to be Missionary Disciples and how to live our Catholic Social Doctrine (registration needed).

 Missionary Disciples from Home - This project brings together young people from many different places virtually for three days.
 During this time, they focus on doing charity work from their homes; and, in the evenings, they meet virtually with other young adults to learn about Catholic Social Doctrine growing in their personal calling of being Missionary Disciples (registration needed).

 Missionaries in Action - It is for young adults who wish to volunteer a school year and serve in a parish carrying out ministry with Young Adults.
 They will receive training, formation, and ongoing mentoring .
 This project seeks to help parishes that cannot hire staff.
 It implies a school year of commitment and being open to continuous training (previous interview needed).

 President and Founder